deFOREST: Fusing Optical and Radar satellite data for Enhanced Sensing of Tree-loss: Experiment and Discussion

-\jc{We also compare our results with the recently developed FNRT algorithm.
-In \textbf{Table} \ref{results:table} it is shown that for the same training period of 71 days the accuracies are poor.
+\jc{We compared our results with the recently developed FNRT algorithm.
+In \textbf{Table} \ref{results:table} it is shown that for the same training period of 71 days\po{, deFOREST yields substantially higher accuracies}.
 The training period must be increased to 130 days to obtain comparable results.
 However, this requires significantly more data and can present a problem in highly cloudy regions.
-In contrast, the training period for the deForest method can be reduced to 35 days and comparable results are obtained.}
+In contrast, the training period for the deFOREST method can be reduced to 35 days and comparable results are obtained. \hgt{We also tested the performance of GLAD-S2 and RADD alerts in this area.
+The overall accuracy of GLAD-S2 is slightly lower than FNRT and deFOREST.
+However, GLAD-S2 has a higher user's accuracy, which implies fewer false positive detections, and a much lower producer's accuracy caused by the higher omission error.
+The RADD alert has a slightly better performance compared to our SAR-only result while having lower overall accuracy than the optical-only and hybrid deFOREST results.
+The advantage of our SAR-only algorithm is that our HMM-based algorithm does not require training data.
+In contrast, the RADD alert requires two years of Sentinel-1 imagery for the training period.}}